quiiver/sals-services/content/posts/goods/2023-04-19-initial-necklace.md

 authorimage: /assets/images/holland-lop.jpeg
 author: E
 ---
-Have you ever wanted a necklace well here's your opportunity.
-Costs $1 please contact for details.
+Have you ever wanted a necklace where you can show of your name?
+Here it is!
+Costs $1.
 Contact Sal’s Services “ what if, initial necklace” for a photo